-Early childhood education is very much about partnerships between families and teachers.
+Early childhood education is very much about partnerships between families and educators.
 Through working together as a team, better understanding and relationships are developed between staff and families which, most importantly, will benefit your child.

-We recognise that you, the families, are the children's first and most influential teachers.
+We recognise that your family is your child's first and most influential teacher.
 We know that each child is very different and you are the ones who know your child best.
 We invite you to offer suggestions, ask questions and discuss with us your child's interests.
 This helps us to understand each child better and to teach more effectively.
 Together, we can develop a Kindergarten culture where we celebrate diversity and honour differences in histories, languages and lifestyle choices of families.

 Together, we can help children appreciate that we are all connected and dependent on one another for our wellbeing and learning.
 When we value each other's knowledge of each child, when we trust each other and when we participate in shared decision-making, we are actively engaged in promoting high quality education for our children.

-Our Partnership with Community
+Our Partnership with Community & our Promise to Bunjil